eanteresting/Backbone-Encoder-Co-Design-for-Lightweight-Detection-of-Texture-Dominant-Industrial-Surface-Defects/README.md

 |------------------|--------|-------|--------|------|
 | UniDETR          | 3.6M   | 6.8G  | 45.2   | 76.6 |
 | **STD-UniDETR**  | 5.5M   | 7.6G  | **50.9** | **82.2** |

-## 📌 Notes

-* This repository corresponds to the manuscript submitted to *Pattern Analysis and Applications*.
-* The repository includes the **core implementation and training pipeline required for reproducing the reported results**.
-* Additional documentation and improvements will be released soon.